 - 5-Day Notice to Pay: For nonpayment of the monthly rent, a landlord must serve the tenant with a 5-Day Notice to Pay if they want to remove the tenant and recover any rent owed.
-This written notice means the amount the tenant owes from the withhold rent must be paid back in 5 days or else they risk getting evicted.
-If the tenant fails to pay rent within the 5 days, the landlord can continue with the eviction process.
+This notice means the amount the tenant owes from the withhold rent must be paid back in 5 days or else they risk getting evicted.
+If the tenant fails to pay rent within the 5 days, the landlord can continue with the process.
 If the tenant pays, then you can choose to stop the process.

 - 10-Day Notice to Comply: If the tenant violates the rental agreement terms, landlords must serve them with a 10-Day Notice to Comply.
 This notice gives the tenant 10 days to correct the issue to avoid getting evicted.
 Additionally, in Arizona, a landlord may also be able to evict a tenant for including misleading information on their rental application.

-- 5-Day Notice to Comply: A landlord may also evict tenants for health and/or safety violation.
+- 5-Day Notice to Comply: A landlord may also evict a tenant for health and/or safety violation.
 In this case, you must serve the tenant with a 5-Day Notice to Comply.
 This will give the tenant 5 days to cure the violation.

-- 10-30 Day Notice to Quit: For holdover tenants, the notice to serve them depends on the tenancy type.
+- 10-30 Day Notice to Quit: For a holdover tenant, the notice to serve them depends on the tenancy type.
 For weekly tenants, a landlord must serve them a 10-Day Notice to Quit.
 And for monthly tenants, there is a differant notice period.
-A landlord must serve them a 30-Day Notice to Quit.
+You must serve them a 30-Day Notice to Quit.

 - Illegal Activity : Illegal activity as per Arizona revised statutes also violates the lease.
-Landlords must give the tenant a written notice before starting the eviction process.
-However, Arizona doesn’t state how much tenant notice a landlord must give tenants who are involved in it.
+Landlords must give their tenant proper notice before starting the eviction process.
+However, Arizona doesn’t state how much notice a you must give the tenant who is involved in it.

 Summons & Complaint

-If the tenant doesn’t comply with the notice, a landlord must file a complaint in an appropriate court.
+If the tenant doesn’t comply with the eviction notice, a landlord must file a complaint in an appropriate court.
 In Arizona, summons are issued on the same day the complaint is filed.

 A certified process server will then issue the summons to the tenant at least 2 days after you file an eviction.